century909/proyectia/backend/README.md

-# Tipsy Chat - Backend
+# Seiki Chat - Backend

-This is the backend API for the Tipsy Chat application built with Node.js and Express.
+This is the backend API for the Seiki Chat application built with Node.js and Express.

 ## Setup